Jaykakkad82/Andriod_InterApp_Communication1/README.md

+# MoodPlay : Seamless Multimedia Experience with ClipServer and AudioClient
-# AIDL based Interaction between AudioClient App and ClipServer App.
+## AIDL based Interaction between AudioClient App and ClipServer App.
 - Andriod uses Proxy design pattern and Broker Design pattern to set up inter-process communication amongst apps.
 In this project we explore this communication paradigm.
 - Clipserver is a Started as well as Bound Service.
 ClipServer App holds the music files and exposes an API to play, resume, stop and Pause the music via an Aidl interface file.
 - Clipserver starts as a ForeGround Service and hence has a Notification displayed.